smallbasic/smallbasic.github.io/_build/pages/vade_data.markdown

     x(z)= 3.14
     x << 99

-throws an error in the last line, namely &raquo;index out of range&laquo;.
-The first use of forced it to become a map, but unfortunately, the appendix operator is only defined for arrays,[^16] hence the error.
+throws an error in the last line, namely ~index\ out\ of\ range~.
+The first use of ~x~ forced it to become a map, but unfortunately, the appendix operator is only defined for arrays,[^16] hence the error.

 Finally,